praveenperera/knots-stack/README.md

 ## Systemd service

-You can also run the stack as a systemd service.
+You can also run the stack as a systemd service so that docker compose runs on startup.
 To do so, run `cp knots-stack.service /etc/systemd/system/` and then `systemctl enable knots-stack.service` to enable the service.

 But before you do updaate the following lines with the actual location of your `docker-compose.yaml` file: